erinlynmclean/training_test/README.md

 *Push and pull, the eternal conflict

 This should produce a conflict that is not on the same line?
 (Jeff - who thrives on conflict)

+#Runtime details

+This is how you run the code.